platformsh/platformsh-docs/docs/src/increase-observability/metrics.md

 ## Dedicated environments

 For Dedicated environments, infrastructure metrics report CPU, RAM, and disk space per host and mount point.
-The graphs differ based on whether the environment uses standard or split architecture.
+The graphs differ when the environment has multiple clusters.

 By default, the graphs include all hosts and an average over the hosts.
 To select metrics for specific hosts, click **Filter**.